Marty Peretz: Personal life

-Peretz was married briefly in his twenties to Linda Heller, the daughter of prominent citrus growers who lived on Fifth Avenue, and in Miami Beach, Florida.
+Peretz was married briefly in his twenties to Linda Heller, the daughter of prominent citrus growers who lived on Fifth Avenue and in Miami Beach, Florida.
 The couple met in Boston.
 The ceremony took place at the Plaza Hotel.
 They separated shortly thereafter.

 From 1967 to 2009, Peretz was married to Anne Devereux (Labouisse) Farnsworth Peretz, daughter of Henry Richardson Labouisse, Jr. and an heir to the Singer Sewing Machine Company fortune.
-They helped finance Ramparts magazine in the 1960s, until it published articles critical of Israel's governmental policies, which led Peretz and his wife to withdraw their support.
+They helped finance Ramparts magazine in the 1960s until it published articles critical of Israel's governmental policies, which led Peretz and his wife to withdraw their support.

-In 2009, the couple divorced, with his wife citing multiple infidelities and an "explosive temper" as problems in the marriage.
+In 2009, the couple divorced.
+Peretz's wife cited multiple infidelities and his "explosive temper" as problems in the marriage.

-In his 2023 memoir, Peretz wrote for the first time that he is gay, confirming long-standing rumors.
+In his 2023 memoir, Peretz wrote for the first time that he is gay, confirming longstanding rumors.

 Peretz is the father of Jesse Peretz, a director, and Evgenia Peretz, a writer.
 He is a longtime friend, former teacher, and political supporter of former Vice President Al Gore.